-Any voice commanded system should be used only in safe driving conditions following all applicable laws.
+Any voice commanded system should be used only in safe driving conditions following all applicable laws, including laws regarding phone use.
 Your attention should be focused on safely operating the vehicle.
 Failure to do so may result in a collision causing serious injury or death.

-When you press the Voice Command Werbutton, you will hear a beep.
+When you push the Voice Command Win button, you will hear a beep.
 The beep is your signal to give a command.